jarofghosts/strum/README.md

 `strum(source, _options) -> stream`

-* source can be any of:
+* `source` can be any of:
-  - A stream: yields the same stream, but augmented with metadata (more on that later)
+  - A stream: yields the _exact same stream_.
   - An array: yields a readable stream, emitting once for each item.
   - An iterable: yields a readable stream, emitting once for every `.next()`.
   - A promise: yields a readable stream that emits once the promise is realized.
   - A function: yields a transform stream, which is called with the value of each write, and will emit with each returned value.

-* _options is an optional object that can be used to attach metadata to your stream; metadata like:
+* `_options` is an optional object that will be passed to the stream constructor.
-  - `name`: An arbitrary name to make debugging easier.
-  - `description`: An arbitrary description of what the stream does.

-The returned stream will be augmented such that all streams that it is piped to will be available under `stream._downstreams` and all streams that pipe to it are available under `stream._upstreams`.
-This is in addition to the `._name`, and `._description` properties that will be provided.

 ## Notes

-* The returned value is always a standard node stream in objectMode.
+* The returned value is by default a standard node stream in `objectMode`.
+This can be overridden by passing `{objectMode: false}` as your options object.
 * Contributions welcome!

 ## License